 Understanding the behaviour and needs of native animals in your area is one of the best ways to appreciate them and to avoid conflict with them.

 - Native animal fact sheets

 Learn about some well-known and some not so well-known mammals, birds, frogs and other native animals that may live in your local area.

 - BioNet Atlas of NSW Wildlife

-You can search the atlas which contains recorded sightings of plants, mammals, birds, reptiles, amphibians, some fish, and some invertebrates that live in NSW.
+Search the wildlife atlas for recorded sightings of plants, mammals, birds, reptiles, amphibians, some fish and invertebrates that live in NSW.

 - Contact your local council or Local Land Services for information or guides to native animals in your area.

 Growing native plants on your property, around your home and in your neighbourhood can provide native animals with safe habitat and healthy food.
 These areas of habitat can also create wildlife corridors that connect native animal populations that have been separated by roads or other development.
 You can also provide nest boxes and animal houses as an alternative shelter for native animals that may try to settle in the roofs of houses and other buildings, or under them.